HatulaPro/muhflix/README.md

 ## Improtant Note:

-For budget reasons, I can only use the API so many times a day, so all the values are cached.
+For budget reasons, I can only use the API so many times a day, so by default, all the values are cached.
+Users can always use their own API key (by changing the setttings).